MehakAbdulSattar/LaravelBlog/README.md

 If you discover a security vulnerability within Laravel, please send an e-mail to Taylor Otwell via [taylor@laravel.com](mailto:taylor@laravel.com).
 All security vulnerabilities will be promptly addressed.

+Features
+User:
+Create posts with titles, images, and descriptions after authentication.

+Guest:
+View posts without authentication.
+Leave comments on posts without authentication.

+Admin:
+Delete posts and comments after authentication.

+Getting Started
+Prerequisites

+Before you begin, ensure you have met the following requirements:
+Laravel and its dependencies are installed.
+A database (postgresql) connection is configured in your Laravel project.
+Composer is installed on your system.

+Directory Structure:
+app/ - Contains application logic and models. config/ - Contains configuration files. database/ - Contains database migrations and seeders. public/ - Contains publicly accessible assets. resources/ - Contains views and assets that need compilation. routes/ - Contains route definitions. storage/ - Contains storage-related files. vendor/ - Contains Composer dependencies.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).